Birds, Traffic, Machines

 Contents

-This episode features field recordings made in Dubai, UAE, Vancouver, Washington, and Victoria, Canada, by John Barber.
+"Dawn Birds, Light Traffic, Melodic Machines" features field recordings made in Dubai, UAE, Vancouver, Washington, and Victoria, Canada, by John Barber.
 These contents were first heard as episode #808, July 3-11, 2022, on Framework Radio, broadcast on radio art stations around the world.

 Statement